INSPIRE-MIF/gp-ogc-api-features/spec/oapif-inspire-download.md

 3. Issue an HTTP GET request with the Accept-Language HTTP header set to `*;q=0.0` to the following URLs: {root}/ and {root}/collections.
 For every feature collection identified in step 1, issue an HTTP GET request with the Accept-Language header set to `*;q=0.0` to {root}/collections/{collectionId} and {root}/collections/{collectionId}/items?limit=5.
 4. For every response, validate that the HTTP status code is 406.

-&#x1F538; OPEN QUESTION: How to test for /collections/{collectionId}/items/{featureId}?
-It would give way too much overhead to test every single feature.
-One feature?
-One feature in every collection?

 | **Requirement** | **/req/multilinguality/content-language-root** |
 | --- | --- |